- Email: Josh.Curry@lewisbrisbois.com

-Recognized in the area of IP litigation by Georgia Super Lawyers in 2016, 2017, and 2018 as a “Rising Star” and by Georgia Trend as one of Georgia’s “Legal Elite” in 2017 and 2018, Josh is regularly published and invited to speak on IP topics.
-He is active in business, industry and community groups, and he dedicates a portion of his practice to pro bono matters.
+Recognized in the area of IP litigation by Georgia Super Lawyers from 2016 to 2021 as a “Rising Star,” by Best Lawyers in 2020 and 2021 for Patent Law and Patent Litigation, and by Georgia Trend as one of Georgia’s “Legal Elite” for 2017 to 2019, Josh is regularly published and invited to speak on IP topics.
+Josh is currently the Vice Chair of the Patent Committee for the IP Section of the State Bar of Georgia, is active in other business, industry and community groups, and dedicates a portion of his practice to pro bono matters.

 Before entering private practice, Josh was a law clerk for Magistrate Judge Elizabeth M. Timothy of the US District Court for the Northern District of Florida and, during law school, he interned for Justice Harry Lee Anstead of the Supreme Court of Florida and in the State Attorney’s Office for the Eighth Judicial Circuit of Florida.